jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return value

   the terminal still shows passing tests.
 This is called `Extract Method <https://refactoring.com/catalog/extractFunction.html>`_ from the `Refactoring Catalog <https://refactoring.com/catalog/>`_
-* I could also rewrite it to use one line though it will no longer be as explicit
+* I could also rewrite the ``get_hour`` function to use one line though it will no longer be as explicit

   .. code-block:: python